-A DanceSport practice subscription will typically be £25 to £30 per normal term for club *members* but that gives you access to any or all of the normal CDC-run sessions that term (with a top-up fee for extending your subscription into the holiday period).
+A DanceSport practice subscription will typically be £30 per normal term for club *members* but that gives you access to any or all of the normal CDC-run sessions that term (with a top-up fee for extending your subscription into the holiday period).
 Practising does work best if you do it regularly!
 However, club members can alternatively attend a single session for just £5 - eg if you've booked a lesson with a coach but don't have your own floor-space.

 Note that our practice sessions are restricted to members only because the whole club subsidises practices somewhat and we also need people to register and agree to the health and safety policy for insurance purposes.

 There can be a slight variability in block price because of the differing length of terms, the number of practices laid on per week and the expected number of attendees.
-Eg Lent may be slightly longer than Michaelmas whereas Easter is a lot shorter.
-Meanwhile, Summer is longer again but sparser in both practices and attendees.
+Eg Lent may be slightly longer than Michaelmas whereas Easter is slightly shorter.
+Meanwhile, Summer is much longer but also sparser in both practices and attendees.
 Please check for each new term's subscription rate.